Superforms, Tropical Cohomology, and Poincar\'e Duality: Poincar e duality

 \begin{Prop} Let $\delta: \overline{V} \rightarrow W$ be a closed matroidal tropical modification for $W \subset \R^{r-1}$ and $\overline{V} \subset \R^{r-1} \times \T$.
 Then there are isomorphisms

 which are induced by the pullback of superforms and are compatible with the Poincar\'e duality map. \end{Prop}

-\begin{proof} The fact that $\delta^*$ is an isomorphism for tropical cohomology is shown in \cite[Theorem 4.13]{Shaw:Surfaces}.
-By Proposition \ref{Prop:functorial} this also applies to $H^{p,q}$.
-The same arguments used in \cite[Theorem 4.13]{Shaw:Surfaces} work for cohomology with compact support, since $\delta$ and the homotopy used in the proof are proper maps.
-Thus by Proposition \ref{Prop:functorial} the argument also applies to $H^{p,q}_c$.
+\begin{proof} The fact that $\delta^*$ is an isomorphism for tropical cohomology is shown in \cite[Theorem 4.13]{Shaw:Surfaces} and \cite[Proposition 5.6]{JRS}.
+By Proposition 3.24 this also applies to $H^{p,q}$.
+For the isomorphism of the compactly supported cohomology groups we can apply the arguments used in \cite[Proposition 5.6]{JRS} for Borel-Moore homology together with linear duality.

 To show that the isomorphism $\delta^*$ is compatible with the Poincar\'e duality map, if suffices to show that for $\omega \in \AS^{n,n}_c(W)$ we have

 Showing this is sufficient since the wedge product is compatible with the pullback.
 We can choose polyhedral structures on $W$ and $\overline{V} \cap \R^r$ so that $W$ is the pushforward of $\overline{V} \cap \R^r$ along $\delta$ in the sense of polyhedral complexes.
 Then the result follows from the projection formula \cite[Proposition 3.10]{Gubler} since the support of $\delta^{-1}(\omega)$ is contained in $\overline{V} \cap \R^r$ by Lemma \ref{lem:intStrata}.
 This completes the proof. \end{proof}